Partially symmetric monomial codes: Partially symmetric monomial codes

 \section{Partially symmetric monomial codes}

-For BMS channel $W$, consider the decoding of some rate-$I(W)$ code $\mathcal C$ via its projections.
-Here we focus on the SCL algorithm, but a similar argument holds for other projection-based approaches.
-If the rate $R_{\mathcal C^{(\mathbf b)}}$ of the projection $\mathcal C^{(\mathbf b)}$ exceeds the capacity of channel $W^-$, it means that asymptotically one gets a constant fraction of "bad" polarized data subchannels (in particular, $R_{\mathcal C^{(\mathbf b)}}-I(W^-)$) and therefore the list size for ML decoding of $\mathcal C^{(\mathbf b)}$ is exponential in the code length.
+For a BMS channel $W$, consider the decoding of some rate-$I(W)$ code $\mathcal C$ via its projections.
+The decoding of projected codes is performed in the 'XOR' channel (which corresponds to $W^-$ in polar coding notation).
+If a projection $\mathcal C^{(b)}$ has the rate $R_{\mathcal C^{(\mathbf b)}}$ that far exceeds the capacity of $W^-$, even the ML decoding is very likely to be erroneous and some techniques, e.g., list decoding, are needed to make use of that projection for the overall decoding.

+One way to think about it is through the polar coding and $(u|u+v)$ construction.
+When $R_{\mathcal C^{(b)}}$ is greater than $I(W^-)$, asymptotically there is a constant fraction of "badly" polarized data subchannels (in particular, $R_{\mathcal C^{(b)}}-I(W^-)$) and therefore the number of candidate values of $v$ that might correspond to an ML solution is exponential.

-Polar codes are constructed for one particular projection, corresponding to factor graph permutation $\pi^*$, so that it has rate $\approx I(W^-)$.
-However, for all $\pi\not\equiv\pi^*$ the projected codes have much higher rates, which makes the decoding with permuted factor graphs inefficient.
-Reed-Muller codes demonstrate similar performance for any $\pi$ due to their automorphism group, but these symmetries also constraint the projection-based decoding performance.
-Namely, since any projection of RM$(r,m)$ gives RM$(r-1,m-1)$ (with the dimension greater than $I(W^-)$), we can immediately deduce that ML performance cannot be achieved with the fixed list size.
-It is also possible to show that e.g. if we fix the code rate to $1/2$, the rate of the projected code also converges to $1/2$ when the code length goes to infinity.
+Polar codes are constructed so that for some $\hat i$ the projected code $\mathcal C^{(e_{\hat i})}$ has rate $\approx I(W^-)$.
+However, for all $ b\neq e_{\hat i}$ the projected codes have much higher rates, which makes the decoding via other projections inefficient.
+Any projection of Reed-Muller code RM$(r,m)$ is a Reed-Muller code RM$(r-1,m-1)$, so it is tempting to make different projections work together for the decoding purposes.
+However, these symmetries also constraint the decoding performance of any projection-based algorithm.
+Namely, if we consider a channel $W$ such that $I(W)=\dim \text{RM}(r,m)$, it is easy so see that the dimension of RM$(r-1,m-1)$ exceeds the capacity of $I(W^-)$.
+Furthermore, it is also possible to show that, e.g., if we fix the RM code rate to $1/2$, the rate of the projected code also converges to $1/2$ when the code length goes to infinity.

-It is possible to establish the link between symmetries of Reed-Muller codes and the (in)efficiency of SCL decoding.
+It is possible to establish the link between the symmetries of Reed-Muller codes and the (in)efficiency of projection-based decoding.
 By construction, all projections of RM codes are identical.
-As we will show further in this section, it puts a lower bound on the dimension of projections and RM codes, in fact, achieve this bound.
+As we will show further in this section, it puts a lower bound on the dimension of projections, and the RM codes, in fact, achieve this bound.